The Koala Brothers: Ownership and distribution

-In May 2002, the show's rights were purchased by Spellbound Entertainment, a newly-formed start-up company founded by former HIT Entertainment executive Peter Curtis.
+In May 2002, the series's rights were purchased by Spellbound Entertainment, a newly formed start-up company founded by former HIT Entertainment executive Peter Curtis.
 In June, Spellbound pre-sold the series to CBeebies for a September 2003 delivery, consisting of twenty-six 10-minute episodes.

 Spellbound would continue to sell the series worldwide until filing for liquidation in 2013.
-David Johnson, the show's creator, would purchase the rights to the series in February 2014 under a new joint-venture company called Koala Brothers Ltd., and Union Media was signed as the new distributor for the series.
+The Koala Brothers creator David Johnson purchased the rights to the series in February 2014 under a new joint-venture company called Koala Brothers Ltd., with Union Media as distributor.